 Countless theater, television, film, and comedic endeavors have pushed David Alan Grier’s career to remarkable heights.
 His ability to excel across all mediums and contexts is a testmane to his inherent sense of comedic timing and creative drive.

-The three-time Tony and GRAMMY Award nominee was trained in Shakespeare at Yale, where he received an MFA from the Yale School of Drama.
-Grier has received many accolades and awards throughout his career, not the least of which was his inclusion on Comedy Central’s list of the “100 Greatest Stand-Ups of All Time.”
+The three-time Tony and Grammy Award-nominee was trained in Shakespeare at Yale University, where he earned a MFA from the Yale School of Drama.
+Grier has received many accolades and awards throughout his career, not the least of which was his inclusion on Comedy Central’s list of “The 100 Greatest Stand-Ups of All Time”.